All Episodes

 So these were her people.

-And there's uh Sandy Burglar needs a payback.
+And Sandy Bergler needs a payback.

-He's uh he risked it all for them.
+He risked it all for them.

-Um, you know, this this report is uh is interesting.
+You know, this report is interesting.

-Uh about uh uh you know he he told uh a number of people, and including uh Chris Wallace on Fox News Sunday that he did everything he could to kill Bin Laden, did everything he could, but he never issued a kill order.
+But it also has a little noticed reference to Bill Clinton lying again about, you know, he told a number of people, including Chris Wallace on Fox News Sunday, that he did everything he could to kill Bin Laden, did everything he could.

-Uh what he did was issue an order to capture.
+What he did was issue an order to capture.

-The CIA in this report said we didn't really take this seriously because we don't go around the world capturing people, A, B, with this kind of restriction on us, so they just kind of let it go.
+The CIA in this report says, we didn't really take this seriously because we don't go around the world capturing people, A, B, with this kind of restriction on us.

 He didn't.

-I think I think the reason for that, I'm just speculating.
+I think the reason for that, I'm just speculating.

 And she was over at the Department of Justice.

-But wouldn't you say that what she did, all that she did was under Mrs. Clinton's direction.
+But wouldn't you say that what she did, all that she did, was under Mrs. Clinton's direction?

-She made all those legal appointments.
+Because she made all those legal appointments.

-I mean, she got rid of people, she hired people.
+I mean, she got rid of people.

-I I think you know the Clintons go out and they they populate their uh organizations with like-minded people, don't have to give them orders every day.
+I think the Clintons go out and they populate their organizations with like-minded people.

-They are the only order is you say nothing about what you ever see or hear with us.
+The only order is you say nothing about what you ever see or hear with us.

-You will never ever talk about what we've said to you or anything.
+You will never, ever talk about what we've said to you or anything.

 It's all the same.

-New York Times have a meeting, but they won't consult anybody else, but it's all the same.
+New York Times have a meeting, but they won't consult anybody else.

 Of course not.